Title IX Policy (Aug. 1, 2024)

 • Conducting climate surveys or other climate checks.

-Complainants and witnesses under the influence of alcohol or other drugs during the time of the incident will not normally be referred to the College’s student conduct process for alcohol or other drug violations.
+Parties and witnesses who participate in the grievance process and were under the influence of alcohol or other drugs during the time of the incident will not be referred to the College’s student conduct process for alcohol or other drug violations related to their personal use of drugs or alcohol, provided that such violations did not place the health or safety of any other person at risk.
+The College may refer the parties or witnesses for educational or therapeutic remedies.

-It is a violation of this policy for anyone to make a false allegation of Sexual Harassment in bad faith.
-Corrective actions or sanctions may be imposed on individuals who in bad faith make false allegations of Sexual Harassment.
+It is a violation of this policy for anyone to make a false allegation of Sex Discrimination in bad faith.
+Corrective actions or sanctions may be imposed on individuals who in bad faith make false allegations of Sex Discrimination.
 It is important to note that the absence of a finding of a policy violation is not equivalent to finding that the Complainant acted in bad faith.

 No member of the College Community may: